 Traumatic injuries are typically caused by a single event, such as a fall, auto accident, or a collision during sports, and happen quickly.
 However, they can happen anytime the body is subject to abnormal forces.
 Trauma can cause injuries like compound fractures, joint damage, and damage to muscles, tendons, and other soft tissues.

-Our orthopedic trauma doctors at Alabama Orthopedic Specialists, Dr. Steven Barrington, Dr. Michael Davis, Dr. D. D. Thornbury, Dr. Charles Hartzog, Dr. Hussein Turki, and Dr. G. Dexter Walcott, offer the unique expertise you need to heal from musculoskeletal trauma.
+Our orthopedic trauma doctors at Alabama Orthopedic Specialists, Dr. Steven Barrington, Dr. Michael Davis, Dr. Charles Hartzog, and Dr. Hussein Turki, offer the unique expertise you need to heal from musculoskeletal trauma.

 What Is an Orthopedic Trauma Specialist?

 When someone experiences a traumatic injury, orthopedic trauma surgeons are there to offer recommendations and appropriate care.
 These doctors are orthopedic specialists who have received focused training to help musculoskeletal trauma patients.
 Orthopedic trauma doctors practice in a variety of orthopedic care and hospital settings.